The-Third-Age/TTA-Victoria-2/README.md

 4. Go into the newly renamed TTA folder and move TTA.mod up one level to `C:\Program Files (x86)\Steam\steamapps\commmon\Victoria 2\mod`.
 This file will mostly likely be identified as a movie file by your computer.
 5. Launch the game.
 You should see Lord of the Rings as one of the options.
 Tick it and the mod should load.

-## Development Team
+## Development Credits
+Modders:
- - SirRunner: Lead Modder
+ - SirRunner - Lead
-   - Maps (Provinces, Terrain, Rivers)
-   - Reforms, Ideologies (implementation)
- - DerpAnarchist/Glariamn: Modder
-   - POPs
-   - Map Verifier/Validator
-   - Reforms, Ideologies (ideas)
- - Cheese/s-williams: Modder
+ - DerpAnarchist/Glariamn
-   - Loadings Screens
+ - Cheese/s-williams

+Loremasters:
-   - Main Menu Background
+ - Jorde
- - Jorde: Loremaster
+ - Kvopper

-## Special Thanks
+### Special Thanks To
  - Radsterman
  - MoskauMaster
  - Jman

-## Credits to
- - Bernd_das_BrotB7 (Population Estimates and Info)

-## Integrated Graphics Mods
+### Integrated Graphics Mods
  - Mish Mash Map Mod
  - Big Flags Mod